kylpo/notes/Android.md

 Asus Transformers

+# Why I'm falling in love with Android all over again
+Recently, I've been researching OS platforms and their capabilites.
+Because I landed on MacOS as the best desktop and power user option, I thought I should give iOS another hard look.
+Also, not gonna lie, the ARKit is compelling.
+What I learned in my iOS vs Android is that Android is just so well positioned to continue dominance.

+Floating windows, lapdock, etc. Termux, AIDE. mouse support.

+I'd love to be able to go all-in on Android as an experiment.
+Just wish there were good android tablets.
+Also wish Google would make Android devleopment ON an Android device a first-class priority.

+Give me an android "Surface"!!!!

 ## Dev
 - [20\+ Awesome Open\-Source Android Apps To Boost Your Development Skills](https://blog.aritraroy.in/20-awesome-open-source-android-apps-to-boost-your-development-skills-b62832cf0fa4)
 - [Android Developers Blog: Google releases source for Google I/O 2017 for Android](https://android-developers.googleblog.com/2017/08/google-releases-source-for-google-io.html)